Homemade Italian Seasoning

 Instructions

-- Store the spice mix in an airtight container.
+- Store the spice mix in an airtight container and store in a dry place.

 Video